Wayland High School: The Cold War and WHS (1951–1966)

-In contrast to a conventional design, the Wayland plan called for five separate academic buildings and a field house.
-The buildings were arranged on a raised plaza connected by landscaped courtyards instead of traditional corridors...
-The conceptualization of the “campus” plan was to encourage independent study, creativity and a purposeful application of knowledge through a cross fertilization of subjects...
-By the time the plans were complete and funding was in place, there was a national recognition that something special was happening in the town of Wayland.
-In April of 1959, The New York Times took the unusual step of covering the groundbreaking ceremony in an article titled “High School Plan Has Campus Look.”
-The article describes the six buildings in detail and concludes that Wayland High School “will resemble a college campus in miniature.”

-Later that same year the newspaper wrote about a Ford Foundation study that condemned most new school buildings as “educational straitjackets.”
-The Foundation concluded the then under construction Wayland High School was the antidote to this “egg-crate uniformity” because of its flexibility and how it encouraged small group seminars."

 When the high school opened in the fall of 1960, it was hailed for its innovative design.
 In November 1960 The Architectural Forum wrote, “Probably the most talked-about school plant in the U.S. this fall is a collection of five flat-roofed buildings and a big white dome set down in a green pasture some 16 miles west of Boston."
 The school received an enormous amount of attention from the press.
 Featured in Life magazine, Time magazine, The Architectural Forum, The New York Times, and The Boston Globe, it was identified as a leader of the advancement of education.

 Expansion and renovation (1966–2000)

 In 1966, an English Building (later the Math-English Building) was built behind the Math-Science Building at the rear of the campus.
 This was followed six years later, in 1972, by the construction of an Administration/Media Center building in the front of the school, with renovations to areas in the Commons and Arts Buildings previously occupied by the administration and library spaces now relocated to the new building.

 In 1968 Wayland became a METCO Community when, "nine students from Dorchester and Roxbury became our community’s ground-breakers, including eight freshmen and one sophomore, Elliott Francis, who would go on to become Wayland's first METCO graduate in 1971."

 In November 1973 Aerosmith played one of their first concerts in Wayland's field house.

 Between 1990 and 1992, Wayland Public Schools undertook renovations to all of its school buildings, including a $6.2 million renovation to Wayland High School.
 The scope of the project included replacing outdated building systems, updates to lighting, ceilings, flooring, and selected classroom modifications.